dlewis27/SSRgenotyper/README.md

 #### Mapping

 We used BWA mem to map FASTQ files to the newly made reference though any mapping software can be used.
+To map FASTQ files with BWA mem, first index the reference file with:

+bwa index myReferenceForSSRgenotyper.fasta

+then map the files with:

-To map FASTQ files, run for i in \*.fq; do BWA mem $i myReferenceForSSRgenotyper.fasta; done
+for i in \*.fq; do BWA mem myReferenceForSSRgenotyper.fasta $i > $i.sam; done

 ## Prepping the SAM Files
 while the whole SAM file can be passed in, this is strongly discouraged as it will slow down the run time.
 Filtering the file with samtools will speed it up.
 For example, run:

 samtools view -q 45 <samFile> > samFile.f1

+There is no need to convert the file to BAM format or to sort or index the file.
 The sam files should be provided in as a list in a text document with each file name on a new line.
 This can be done with: ls *.f1 > samFiles.txt

 ## How it Works